 No, they are not the babies of giant spiders (many of us mistaken them to be).
 They come in a variety of colors; however, most of these are lightly colored.

-Sometimes it might be a challenge to spot them as they are very minute and super-fast.
+It might be challenging to spot them as they are very minute and super-fast.

 However, you can identify their presence through a thin web-like structure throughout the pothos plant.

-If you see that your pothos is exhibiting signs of discolored yellow leaves, hurry up and get yourself a magnifying glass!
+If your pothos are exhibiting signs of discolored yellow leaves, hurry up and get a magnifying glass!

-Whitefly is pale and semi-transparent moth-like flies; only they are smaller than moths.
+Whitefly is pale and semi-transparent moth-like flies; only smaller than moths.
 Their body is covered in a waxy substance.

-Additionally, getting rid of them is very problematic as they fly away as soon as there is any disturbance in the surrounding.
+Additionally, getting rid of them is problematic as they fly away when there is any disturbance in the surrounding.

 Whitefly is very common in the hot seasons.
 And, on a brighter note, they cannot get through the freezing temperatures in winter.